somechris/top-motor-controller/docs/protocols/protocol-Playmobil-RC-Racers.md

 # Playmobil RC Racers communication protocol

-This document describes the communication protocol of "Playmobil RC Racers" cars and remote controls.
+This document describes the communication protocol of "Playmobil RC Racers" vehicles and remote controls.